Kalaivani-19/AR-Ticket/README.md

 ### An AR ( Augmented Reality ) Web application that reads a AR code embedded over native ticket and displays the information in AR ( Augmented Reality ).

->" By three methods we may learn wisdom: First, by reflection, which is noblest; Second, by imitation, which is easiest; and third by experience, which is the bitterest. " - Confucius
+`❛❛ By three methods we may learn wisdom: First, by reflection, which is noblest; Second, by imitation, which is easiest; and third by experience, which is the bitterest.❞ - Confucius`

 -------------------